tldr-pages/tldr/pages/linux/xfce4-screenshooter.md

 `xfce4-screenshooter --window --clipboard`

-- Take a screenshot of the active window, and open it with a choosen program:
+- Take a screenshot of the active window, and open it with a chosen program:

 `xfce4-screenshooter --window --open {{gimp}}`